 And so many other board games.
 Throw in some food, and you’ve got a full-fledged party on your hands.
 We usually do potluck and have everyone bring a little something.

 Plus, if you don’t want to spend any extra money, work your food contribution into your monthly grocery budget.

 Camping is great, but renting a spot at a state or county campground can get costly.
 Why not just camp out in your own backyard?

-Set up your tent, get some hot dogs and s’mores fixings and enjoy a backyard bonfire while you gaze at the stars.
+Set up your tent, get some hot dogs and s’mores fixings and enjoy a backyard bonfire while you gaze at the night sky.
 Then sleep outside as you listen to those great outdoor sounds.